shubhambhattacharya-dev/RagChatBot/README.md

 ## Known Limitations

-- **No authentication** — MVP focuses on RAG pipeline, not access control
+- **No authentication or tenant isolation** — this is a shared, single-workspace MVP
 - **In-memory chat history** — conversations not persisted across page reloads
 - **Single-user optimization** — no concurrent user isolation
-- **PDF-only** — DOCX support via mammoth, but primary target is PDF
+- **Scanned PDFs** — image-only PDFs require OCR, which is not included
+- **Provider availability** — model IDs and free-tier quotas can change
 - **Free tier constraints** — Render sleeps after 15min inactivity; UptimeRobot pings keep it alive

 ---